 arguments.
 What used to be written as:

-Will be written like this in the new version:
+Should be written like this in Python 3:

 App Engine’s legacy exceptions are no longer available, but ndb provides shims for most of them, which can be imported from the ndb.exceptions package, like this:

 from google.cloud.ndb.exceptions import BadRequestError, BadArgumentError

 There are many differences between the current Datastore API and the legacy App Engine Datastore.
 In most cases, where the public API was generally used, this should not be a problem.
 However, if you relied in your code on the private Datastore API, the code that does this will probably need to be rewritten.